- Food & Drink

 How We Ranked the Top 15

-In order to determine the top 15 largest chocolate companies, we used net sales data.
-They note that their fiscal estimates come from “a combination of manufacturer surveys, annual reports, media reports, private and published research, and analyst interviews.”
+To determine the top 15 largest chocolate companies, we analyzed net sales data, with estimates sourced from manufacturer surveys, annual reports, media articles, and research studies.

 Chocolate Industry FAQ